jtdunlop/Cache.Aspect/README.md

 To set an expiry on a method, decorate it with [Cache.Cacheable(ttl)] where ttl is an integer of seconds.

-To flush a tenant cache, call CacheService.ClearCache(tenantId).
+To flush a named cache, call CacheService.ClearCache(name).
 To flush the global cache, call CacheService.ClearCache("default").
 To flush all caches, call CacheService.ClearAllCaches().